deer-hang/VSNote/词汇笔记/sentences.md

 - We may genuinely have good intentions, but we are endangering everyone by not speaking more frankly.
 - We often hear about how human activity and expansion can endanger wildlife habitats.
 - Red-crowned cranes are one of the world's most endangered species.
+## jeopardise
+### vt. to jeopardise a situation or activity means to do sth that may destroy it or cause it to fail.
 - And if you jeopardise it, I'll see you on court-martial.
 - Do not continue to jeopardize her future.
 - Don't jeopardize your health.
 You understand?